 You must be accepted into your program of study prior to course registration (see the How to Apply page for details) or have permission of the program office prior to course registration.
 To register for courses, please call the Continuing Studies Registration Desk at (250) 472-4747.
 Note that they will ask for a credit card number for course fee payment.

 The core courses are designed to give students a solid background in the principles and concepts relating to ecological restoration, as well as an opportunity to learn practical field techniques and apply knowledge to a restoration project.
 Each of these courses is required for program completion.

-Core courses are typically offered every 1 to 1.5 years on a rotational basis.
+Core courses are each offered once per year.
 Please refer to the Five Year Course Plan to see how core courses are typically scheduled.

 Prerequisite is ER312A or permission of the instructor.

 Environmental restoration is a value-laden activity.
-It takes place within a societal framework of ethics, laws, and politics.
-Ethical values influence which actions are considered appropriate by society, laws determine what is legally required or permissible, and policies govern how things are done.
+It takes place within a societal framework of ethics, laws and politics.
+Ethical values influence which actions are considered appropriate by society, laws determine what is legally required or permissible and policies govern how things are done.
 What is ecologically desirable is not always socially acceptable.
 This course considers the philosophy and ethics of restoration and introduces the legal and policy frameworks within which environmental restoration takes place, and which play a critical role in dealing with the practical issues of carrying out a restoration project.

 ER400 consists of the ER390 presentation and a portfolio that is a compilation of the major projects from ER311, 312A, 312B plus one elective to be determined in consultation with the RNS Program’s Academic Administrator.
 The ER390 presentation is usually made to one of the partners or organizations the student worked with in doing their project.
 Other possibilities include a meeting of a volunteer group or to a regular meeting of a non-governmental organization active in the area.